TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.14.md

 ---

-That I may show forth all thy praise.
-In the gates of the daughter of Zion I will rejoice in thy salvation.
+that I may show forth all your praise.
+In the gates of the daughter of Zion, I will rejoice in your salvation.